Pharmaceutical Quality - Chemistry, Manufacturing and Controls (PQ-CMC) Submissions to FDA

 This implementation guide is based on the HL7 FHIR It uses terminology, notations and design principles that are specific to FHIR.
 Before reading this implementation guide, it's important to be familiar with some of the basic principles of FHIR as well as general guidance on how to read FHIR specifications.
 Readers who are unfamiliar with FHIR are encouraged to read (or at least skim) the following prior to reading the rest of this implementation guide.

-This IG only contains only bundles of the document type because the bundle instances will be delivered with a eCTD filing.
+This IG only contains bundles of the document type because the bundle instances will be delivered with a eCTD filing.
 Any implementation adapting these for use in a FHIR server should read RESTful operations

 Conformance and Must Support